Analog Devices, Inc. (NASDAQ:ADI) Shares Sold by Harrington Investments INC

-Harrington Investments INC lowered its stake in shares of Analog Devices, Inc. (NASDAQ:ADI – Free Report) by 4.3% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+Harrington Investments INC lowered its position in shares of Analog Devices, Inc. (NASDAQ:ADI – Free Report) by 4.3% during the fourth quarter, HoldingsChannel reports.
 The firm owned 1,540 shares of the semiconductor company’s stock after selling 70 shares during the period.
-Harrington Investments INC’s holdings in Analog Devices were worth $306,000 at the end of the most recent reporting period.
+Harrington Investments INC’s holdings in Analog Devices were worth $306,000 as of its most recent SEC filing.

-A number of other hedge funds also recently made changes to their positions in the stock.
-Ancora Advisors LLC boosted its holdings in Analog Devices by 2.1% in the 3rd quarter.
-Ancora Advisors LLC now owns 2,744 shares of the semiconductor company’s stock worth $480,000 after acquiring an additional 57 shares during the period.
-Legacy Advisors LLC raised its stake in Analog Devices by 2.3% during the 3rd quarter.
-Legacy Advisors LLC now owns 2,657 shares of the semiconductor company’s stock valued at $465,000 after acquiring an additional 59 shares in the last quarter.
-MRA Advisory Group raised its stake in shares of Analog Devices by 2.5% during the third quarter.
-MRA Advisory Group now owns 2,534 shares of the semiconductor company’s stock valued at $444,000 after purchasing an additional 61 shares in the last quarter.
-U.S. Capital Wealth Advisors LLC lifted its holdings in Analog Devices by 3.1% in the third quarter.
-U.S. Capital Wealth Advisors LLC now owns 2,083 shares of the semiconductor company’s stock worth $365,000 after purchasing an additional 62 shares during the period.
-Finally, Sage Mountain Advisors LLC increased its stake in Analog Devices by 5.4% during the 3rd quarter.
-Sage Mountain Advisors LLC now owns 1,227 shares of the semiconductor company’s stock valued at $215,000 after buying an additional 63 shares during the period.
-Institutional investors and hedge funds own 86.81% of the company’s stock.
+A number of other institutional investors have also made changes to their positions in the company.
+Halpern Financial Inc. boosted its holdings in Analog Devices by 331.4% in the third quarter.
+Halpern Financial Inc. now owns 151 shares of the semiconductor company’s stock valued at $26,000 after purchasing an additional 116 shares during the last quarter.
+Silver Oak Securities Incorporated acquired a new position in shares of Analog Devices in the 3rd quarter valued at approximately $29,000.
+Fortis Capital Advisors LLC acquired a new stake in shares of Analog Devices during the first quarter worth approximately $31,000.
+West Tower Group LLC bought a new stake in shares of Analog Devices in the second quarter worth $32,000.
+Finally, Quarry LP raised its position in shares of Analog Devices by 267.4% during the 1st quarter.
+Quarry LP now owns 169 shares of the semiconductor company’s stock valued at $33,000 after acquiring an additional 123 shares in the last quarter.
+86.81% of the stock is owned by institutional investors and hedge funds.

 Analog Devices Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 15th.
-Investors of record on Tuesday, March 5th were issued a $0.92 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 15th.
+Stockholders of record on Tuesday, March 5th were issued a dividend of $0.92 per share.
 This represents a $3.68 dividend on an annualized basis and a dividend yield of 1.95%.
-This is a boost from Analog Devices’s previous quarterly dividend of $0.86.
+This is an increase from Analog Devices’s previous quarterly dividend of $0.86.
 The ex-dividend date of this dividend was Monday, March 4th.
-Analog Devices’s payout ratio is currently 65.83%.
+Analog Devices’s dividend payout ratio (DPR) is presently 65.83%.

 Analog Devices, Inc designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems products in the United States, rest of North and South America, Europe, Japan, China, and rest of Asia.
 The company provides data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; power management and reference products for power conversion, driver monitoring, sequencing, and energy management applications in the automotive, communications, industrial, and consumer markets; and power ICs that include performance, integration, and software design simulation tools for accurate power supply designs.